dhrubaMech/AC-Origin/README.md

 ```
 Use params.py file to change any simulation parameters.
 The description of the key variables necesary for the simulation are provided in parameters file.
+The expression for main equations modeled/discretized in this study are available in the manuscript.

 ## License
 This code is released for academic and research purposes only.